Graph Perceiver IO: A General Architecture for Graph Structured Data: Conclusion

 \section{Conclusion}

 Multimodal learning graph structured dataset, as well as text, image, and speech, is necessary for general perception.
-In this paper, we propose Graph Perceiver IO that handles the graph structured dataset as well as other datset such as image and text.
-Graph Perceiver IO provides the competitive results for the representative graph-related tasks.
-Graph Perceiver IO handles topological information, relational information and canonical positional information.
-It can incorporate the global and local information with a lower complexity compared to the traditional graph neural networks.
-Overall, Graph Perceiver IO is a general architecture for handling diverse modalities and tasks, including graph-related works.
-We will leave the diverse multimodal learning task such as image-text-graph and visual question answering with knowledge graph as the future works.
+In this paper, we propose GPIO(+) that handles the graph structured dataset as well as other datset such as image and text.